Pranav9931/Mantle_Contract_Deployment/README.md

-# ETHForAll Salary Disbursement Project build on Mantle Testnet
+# Salary Disbursement Project build on Mantle Testnet

 A salary disbursement project on Web3 that handles payment to the employee and takes care of AVP (Automatic Vesting Payment).

 ## Contract Deployment

 The contract for the same is deployed at Mantle Testnet.

 - Deployment Address: 0xE10488fcd9994E1002f38Ffb1E5cE1392473B77c
 - MantleScan URL: https://explorer.testnet.mantle.xyz/address/0xE10488fcd9994E1002f38Ffb1E5cE1392473B77c
 - The contract consists of following nonepayable as well as payable functions: